Privacy January 2026 · 14 min read

 ✓ Clear explanation of why it's needed

-What Someone Can Do With Your ID
+What Someone Can Do With Your Driver's License

 If You Decide to Share: How to Protect Yourself